skiadas/DataWranglingCourse/notes/data_formats.md

 ### JSON

 We will focus on JSON and XML, as these are two of the most popular transmission formats.
 JSON stands for "JavaScript Object Notation", and it is fairly simple.
-Here is an example JSON document return from a search query to Twitter:
+Here is an example JSON document returned from a search query to Twitter:

 ```json
 {